about aloha sangha

 No one tradition holds all the answers

 I hold very dear the teachings of early Buddhism.
-I also find the some of the contemplative practiced described in Christian, Islamic, and Jewish mystical traditions especially helpful in illuminating a path for busy “householders.”
+I also find the some of the contemplative practices described in Christian, Islamic, and Jewish mystical traditions especially helpful in illuminating a path for busy “householders.”

 I hope that you find something here that makes sense for you.